ponylang/pony-patterns/async/actorpromise.md

   aggregate.summarize(p)
 end
 ```
-Our bank account aggregate can be modified to include an account summary with the summarize method:
+Our bank account aggregate can be modified to include an account summary with the **summarize** method:

 ```pony
 be summarize(p: Promise[AccountSummary]) =>
   p(recover AccountSummary(_balance, _account) end)
 ```

-And we can add the method that the collector is expecting to the calling actor in order to respond to the list of account summaries:
+Finally, we add the behavior that the collector is expecting to the calling actor in order to respond to the list of account summaries:

 ```pony
 be receivecollection(coll: Array[AccountSummary] val) =>